gauravchugh2006/DataPipeline/readme.md

 * Git + Git LFS (optional, for large artefacts).
 * SonarScanner CLI (for quality gates) and the OWASP ZAP Docker image (already referenced in `docker-compose.yml`).
+* Terraform CLI 1.5+ (for infrastructure automation) and AWS credentials with permissions to create VPC, IAM, ECS, S3, and EC2 resources.

 If Visual Studio Code prompts for a Kubernetes configuration file, create an empty profile once so the request stops repeating: